codee-com/open-catalog/Checks/PWR051/README.md

 ### Actions

-Implement a version of the scalar reduction loop using an Application Program Interface (API) that enables multithreading on the CPU.
-Codee assists the programmer by providing source code rewriting capabilities using OpenMP compiler directives.
+Implement a version of the scalar reduction loop using an Application Program Interface (API) that enables multithreading on the CPU, such as OpenMP.

 ### Relevance